TugboatQA/docs/docs/examples/pantheon/add-build-script/index.md

 Next, we need to put files into place to wire Drupal up to Tugboat.

-A common practice for managing Drupal's `settings.php` is to leave sensitive information, such as database credentials, out of it and commit it to git.
-Then, the sensitive information is loaded from a `settings.local.php` file that exists only on the Drupal installation location.
+A common practice for managing Drupal's `settings.php` is to store sensitive information, such as Database credentials and the like, into a `settings.local.php` file that exists only on the Drupal installation location.
 This pattern works very well with Tugboat.
 It lets you keep a tugboat-specific set of configurations in your repository where you can just copy it into place with a build script.

-Add or uncomment the following at the end of your `settings.php`
+To enable this functionality, add or uncomment the following at the end of your `settings.php`:

 ```php
 if (file_exists($app_root . '/' . $site_path . '/settings.local.php')) {